The most dangerous thing in the world is a second lieutenant with a map and compass.

 - Ferraby and Lockhart in The Cruel Sea.

 - Sharpe is often assigned Ensign Newbies in the hope that his insane levels of Bad Ass will rub off on them.
-They usually do, with Jack Bullen, Robert Knowles, Harry Price and Peter D'Alembord all taking levels in badass.
+If they don't end up unceremoniously dying they usually do, with Jack Bullen, Robert Knowles, Harry Price and Peter D'Alembord all taking levels in badass.
 However, Cornwall is not above subverting this - in Sharpe's Tiger we have Ensign Fitzgerald, already a Bad Ass and a Father to His Men, who is then brutally murdered by Sergeant Hakeswill.
 Sharpe's Escape gives us the hopeless, alcoholic, braying, idiotic Upper-Class Twit Cornelius Slingsby, who Sharpe hates and at one point even tries to murder.
 Then there's the Prince of Orange in Sharpe's Waterloo, who is a (spectacularly useless) General Newbie.

 - Dale Brown plays with this through Hal Briggs who, although a Major that already has Army and Air Force background, is given command of Marine-comprised commando unit Madcap Magician.